-Pete is a junior majoring in Psychology, with a leadership certificate.
-He is planning on going on to graduate school to earn a specialist degree as an educational psychologist.
+Pete is a Senior majoring in Psychology, with a leadership certificate.
+He is planning on going on to graduate school to earn a PhD in school psychology.
 Pete is very interested in social psychology and the power of group affiliation on individuals, specifically concerning in-group/out-group bias.
-Pete is also currently involved on campus as an Undergraduate Teaching Fellow and in the Student Leadership Program.
+Pete is also currently involved on campus as an Undergraduate Teaching Fellow and as a Coordinator for the Student Leadership Program.

-Michael is a Sophomore majoring in Psychology and Economics with a certificate in Business.
+Michael is a Junior majoring in Psychology and Human Resource.
 Michael is fascinated by the interplay between these subjects in fields such as industrial/organizational psychology and behavioral economics.
 He is interested in how organizational structure, social norms, and diversity management affect productivity, job satisfaction, and other outcomes.
 He hopes to pursue a graduate degree in I/O Psychology and learn insights into the dynamics within the workplace.

 Nicole is a Junior studying Psychology at UW-Madison.
 This is her first year in the Brauer Group Lab.
 On campus she is a Badger Volunteer Team Leader and a Writing Fellow.
 Nicole’s interests fall broadly under the realm of social psychology and she hopes to pursue a career in academia in the future.
 In her spare time she enjoys reading, coffee shops, and creative projects.

 Isaac is a Junior majoring in Psychology with a certificate in Health and the Humanities.
 He is interested in the alleviation of racial disparities in medical treatment, particularly in behavioral and mental health care.
 On campus, Isaac’s involvements include the GUTS Conversational English tutoring program and volunteering at Capitol Lakes Independent Living.
 In his free time, Isaac enjoys listening to music, reading great literature, and eating breakfast foods.